TakanariShimbo/open-super-whisper-v2/docs/README.md

 **Conversational AI Agent - Transform Your Voice into Action**

-Just speak, and AI agents understand your intent and autonomously execute tasks.
-This powerful PyQt6-based desktop application seamlessly integrates OpenAI's cutting-edge Whisper speech recognition with advanced Large Language Models.
-From voice commands to document creation, information search, and web automation - revolutionize your daily workflow efficiency.
+Just speak, and MCP-enabled AI agents understand your intent and autonomously execute tasks.
+This powerful PyQt6-based desktop application seamlessly integrates OpenAI's Speech to text API and Agent SDK.
+From voice commands to document creation, information search, and web operations - revolutionize your daily workflow efficiency.

 ## Features